-(Insurances accepted: Cigna, Molina, Medicaid, Medicare, Humana, Ambetter-Superior Health, Star Chip, Star Kids, Cook Children’s Health Plan, Children’s Medical Center Health Plan)
+(Insurances accepted: Aetna (Medicaid & Chip) Cigna, Molina, Medicaid-TX, Medicare-TX, Humana, Ambetter-Superior Health, Star Chip, Star Kids, Cook Children’s Health Plan, Children’s Medical Center Health Plan)

 A diagnostic ultrasound is able to non-invasively image internal organs within the body, including the heart, blood vessels, thyroid, brain, breast, abdominal organs, skin, and muscles.